hynek/structlog/docs/loggers.rst

 -------------

 To make logging as unintrusive and straight-forward to use as possible, structlog comes with a plethora of configuration options and convenience functions.
-Let me start at the end and introduce you to the ultimate convenience function that relies purely on configuration: :func:`structlog.get_logger`.
+Let me start at the end and introduce you to the ultimate convenience function that relies purely on configuration: :func:`structlog.get_logger` (and its Twisted-friendly alias :func:`structlog.getLogger`).

 The goal is to reduce your per-file logging boilerplate to::